 Our course can lead to careers in areas such as academic research, publishing, journalism, administration, public service and teaching.
 You develop key employability skills including research design, data analysis, thinking analytically, report writing and public speaking.

 We also work with the University’s Careers Services to help you find out about further work experience, internships, placements, and voluntary opportunities.

 Within our Department of Language and Linguistics, we also offer supervision for PhD and MPhil.
-We offer supervision in areas including language acquisition, language learning and language teaching, culture and communication, psycholinguistics, language disorders, sociolinguistics, and theoretical and descriptive linguistics.
+We offer supervision in areas including language acquisition, language learning and language teaching, culture and communication, psycholinguistics, language disorders, sociolinguistics, conversation analysis and theoretical and descriptive linguistics.

 Our graduates are successful in a wide variety of career paths.
 They leave Essex with a unique set of skills and experience that are in demand by employers.

 We offer a number of postgraduate taught dual awards with our international partners.
 You work for two Masters degrees, one at Essex and another at a prestigious university across the globe, gaining them both in a shorter time than studying them separately.
 This unique opportunity gives you a competitive edge when applying for jobs or prepares you for PhD study.